Virtual-Coffee/VC-Community-Docs/monthly-challenges/leader-docs.md

 - Share.
 Sometimes it takes seeing the team lead sharing to make other people comfortable.
 - Ask questions.
+- Schedule posts or use /reminder in slack to update team and give calls for help.

 #### Post month